Mastering Mistral Fine-Tuning: LoRA, QLoRA, La Plateforme

 Architectural Feature of Mixtral: Mixture of Experts

 Mixtral 8x7B uses MoE architecture: 8 "experts" (separate MLPs), of which only 2 are activated per token.
-This provides quality comparable to 40B+ models with VRAM requirements ~48GB (fp16) and inference speed of 7B model.
+This yields quality comparable to a 40B+ model with VRAM requirements of ~48GB (fp16) and inference speed of a 7B model.
+More about the architecture can be found on Wikipedia: Mixture of experts https://en.wikipedia.org/wiki/Mixture_of_experts.

-For LoRA fine-tuning Mixtral, it's important to choose correct target_modules.
-In MoE layers there are specific parameters:
+When LoRA fine-tuning Mixtral, it is important to select the right target_modules.
+MoE layers have specific parameters:

 lora_config = LoraConfig(